anirbanbasu/ollama-downloader/README.md

 The directory where you clone this repository will be referred to as the _working directory_ or _WD_ hereinafter.

+### Using `pip`
+Although the rest of this README details the installation and usage of this downloader tool using the `uv` package manager, you can also use `pip` to install it from PyPI in a virtual environment of your choice by running `pip install ollama-downloader`.
+Thereafter, the scripts `od` and `ollama-downloader` will be available to you in that virtual environment.

+### Using `uv` (preferred)
 Install [uv](https://docs.astral.sh/uv/getting-started/installation/).
 To install the project with its minimal dependencies in a virtual environment, run the following in the _WD_.
 To install all non-essential dependencies (_which are required for developing and testing_), replace the `--no-dev` with the `--all-groups` flag in the following command.

 ```bash